Buying property in Montevideo?

 Is it realistic to exit with profit in Montevideo as of 2026?

-As of early 2026, the likelihood of exiting with a profit in Montevideo is medium to high if you hold for at least five years, buy in a liquid neighborhood, and price correctly at purchase.
+As of early 2026, the likelihood of exiting with a profit in Montevideo is medium to high if you hold for at least five years, choose a liquid neighborhood, and buy at or below market value, but short-term flipping is not a reliable strategy in this market.

-The minimum holding period in Montevideo that most often makes exiting with profit realistic is five to seven years, which allows enough time for modest appreciation to outpace transaction costs and inflation.
+A realistic minimum holding period to exit with profit in Montevideo is around five to seven years, because you need enough time for rental income and moderate price appreciation to cover your round-trip transaction costs and any periods of vacancy.

 What sources have we used to write this blog article?